ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 WE, that is a UX Manager and a UI Writer.
 But of course these roles are not the only ones involved in the process of crafting the user interface.

-So we asked ourselves:
+We asked ourselves:

 * Who else is involved?
 * With whom do we have interfaces?
 * Who makes which decisions?
 * Who has to coordinate with whom?

-So we brought colleagues from Product Management, UX, Frontend Design, and UI Writing together and discussed about initial approaches to common standards.
+So, we brought colleagues from Product Management, UX, Frontend Design, and UI Writing together and discussed about initial approaches to common standards.

 ## Stocktaking